-The remuneration of the Board of Directors, the CEO and a possible deputy CEO shall be in line with the Company's latest Remuneration Policy.
+The remuneration of the Board of Directors and CEO shall be in line with the Company's latest Remuneration Policy.
 The Remuneration Policy will be presented to the shareholders at the Annual General Meeting at least once every four years and whenever substantial changes are made to the Policy.